mjneary10/shaunagra-test/content/blog/_index.md

 +++
+pageType = "normal"
-metaTitle = "Blog | Shauna Gra Personalised Frames And Cards" title = "Blog" description = "Blog for Shauna Gra Personalised Frames And Cards."
+metaTitle = "Personalised Baby Cards | Shauna Gra Personalised Frames And Cards" title = "Blog" description = "This is our blog page.
+We will be updating it shortly."
 +++